Raghav-Saboo/UdacityLocationReminder/README.md

 ## Getting Started

-Location Reminder is an app hat remind the user to do something when he reaches a specific location.
+A TODO list app with location reminders that remind the user to do something when the user is at a specific location.
+The app will require the user to create an account and login to set and access reminders.

 ### Installation